StevenColeMcCormick/testlab1/readme.md

-testlab1 is my first github project

-I will start developing code soon.
+Testlab1 is challenging me, because I have never interacted with Git Bash before.